-During the last Study Period the following emerging networks have been identified: future networks (FNs) ubiquitous sensor networks (USN), Internet of things (IoT), VoLTE/ViLTE-based networks, 5G/IMT-2020 etc. In order to reduce investment and operating costs, software defined networking (SDN) as well as network function virtualization (NFV) will be deployed in emerging networks to achieve the separation of control and service, control and bearer, hardware and software.
+During the Study Period (2017-2020) the following emerging networks have been identified and developed: future networks (FNs), Internet of things (IoT), VoLTE/ViLTE-based networks, IMT-2020, etc. In order to reduce investment and operating costs, software defined networking (SDN) as well as network function virtualization (NFV) have been deployed in emerging networks to achieve the separation of control and service, control and bearer, hardware and software.

-Cloud computing is also becoming the infrastructure of the cyber world.
+Cloud computing and edge computing is also becoming the infrastructure of the cyber world.
 In this new emerging environment, operators and end-users should have capabilities in place to monitor whether the infrastructure they are using can support applications and services.

-As AI technology becomes more and more mature, it is applied in the network intelligent decision-making and intelligent adjustment of operators and Internet enterprises.
-The selection of monitoring parameters and AI decision-making parameters will determine the efficiency of the operator's intelligent adjustment of the network and the end user's experience of the network.
+As AI technology becomes more and more mature, it is applied to the network, such as intelligent decision-making and intelligent prediction for operators and Internet enterprises.
+The selection of monitoring parameters in intelligent decision-making model or intelligent prediction model has great influence on the efficiency of the network and users’ experience lastly.

 Standardization of monitoring system parameters for emerging networks, including cloud computing, will give operators, administrations and end-users monitoring information that is compatible and comparable across network operators, service providers and end-users.
 Moreover, it could be useful to help resolve points of disagreement.

-In the 2017-2020 study period, ITU-T Recommendations for monitoring parameters should be developed, including but not limited to:

-– monitoring subsystem to assess network performance;

-– monitoring subsystem for cloud computing;

-– monitoring subsystem for NFV;

-– monitoring subsystem for SDN;

-– monitoring subsystem for emerging networks, applications and services;

-– monitoring subsystem to be used for security purposes.

 Question

 Study items to be considered include, but are not limited to: